RobertRusev/ML-TimeSeries-StockPricePredictor/README.md

-# Stock Price Predictor
+# ML-TimeSeries-StockPricePredictor

 ## Overview
-The Stock Price Predictor is a project aimed at predicting future stock prices for Apple Inc. based on historical data, macroeconomic indicators, and advanced machine learning models.
+Stock Price Predictor: Leveraging historical data, macroeconomic indicators, LSTM and Prophet models for enhanced stock price forecasting.
+Analyze trends, patterns, and economic factors to gain insights and make data-driven predictions.
+Leverage advanced modeling techniques for reliable forecasts.

 ## Features
-- Historical Data Analysis: Gain insights from historical stock price data to identify trends, patterns, and correlations specific to Apple Inc.
+- Historical Data Analysis: Gain insights from historical stock price data to identify trends, patterns, and correlations.
-- Macroeconomic Indicators: Incorporate macroeconomic indicators to enhance the predictive capabilities of the models for Apple Inc.
+- Macroeconomic Indicators: Incorporate macroeconomic indicators to enhance the predictive capabilities of the models.
-- LSTM Model: Utilize the LSTM model to capture long-term dependencies in Apple Inc.'s stock price data and make accurate predictions.
+- LSTM Model: Utilize the LSTM model to capture long-term dependencies in stock price data and make accurate predictions.
-- Prophet Model: Leverage the Prophet model for time series forecasting, taking into account seasonality and trends specific to Apple Inc.
+- Prophet Model: Leverage the Prophet model for time series forecasting, taking into account seasonality and trends.
-- Evaluation Metrics: Evaluate the performance of the models using metrics such as mean squared error (MSE) and mean absolute error (MAE) for Apple Inc.
+- Evaluation Metrics: Evaluate the performance of the models using metrics such as mean squared error (MSE) and mean absolute error (MAE).

+## Dataset
+The project uses historical stock price data of Apple Inc. (AAPL) as an example, but it can be easily adapted to any other stock.
+The dataset includes daily stock prices, volume, and other relevant attributes.
+You can replace the dataset with your desired stock data to perform analysis and predictions.

 ## Getting Started
 1. Clone the repository: